Hopkinton, Massachusetts, USA

 Fuel cells, depending upon the type of fuel cell, can create two types of pollution.
 The catalyst which makes them work faster, is toxic.
 While hydrogen is the most plentiful element in the universe, it does not occur naturally as a gas on earth.
 It takes energy to produce hydrogen; therefore, if fossil fuel is used to create hydrogen, then indirectly, the power source used to create hydrogen will pollute the air.

 If clean energy such as power from windmills create the electricity to create hydrogen, then it there will be very little indirect pollution.
-One can go even further, if international combustion engine (ICE) cars or trucks, or gas turbine helicopters are used to service windmills, there is still indirect pollution being made in the creation of hydrogen and so on.
+One can go even further, if internal combustion engine (ICE) cars or trucks, or gas turbine helicopters are used to service windmills, there is still indirect pollution being made in the creation of hydrogen and so on.

 Of course, the same can be said to the making of batteries and the charging of batteries.
 There are certainly fossil fuels being used to make and power batteries and these fossil fuels indirectly releases carbon dioxide into the atmosphere.
 However, as more clean energy is used to make and store clean energy, then the better it will be for earth, the human race and will hopefully reverse climate change.

 A fuel cell is an electrochemical cell that converts the chemical energy of a fuel (often hydrogen) and an oxidizing agent (often oxygen) into electricity through a pair of redox reactions.
 Fuel cells are different from most batteries in requiring a continuous source of fuel and oxygen (usually from air) to sustain the chemical reaction, whereas in a battery the chemical energy usually comes from metals and their ions or oxides that are commonly already present in the battery, except in flow batteries.
 Fuel cells can produce electricity continuously for as long as fuel and oxygen are supplied.Wikipedia